 Facebook doesn’t just have to be a place where you simply list your business and build content in the hopes that clients find you (as discussed above).
-You should first, indeed, set up your business online on Facebook, and post a variety of content and reviews to build your brand and get the fundamentals set up.
+You should first set up your business online on Facebook.
+Test the waters posting a variety of content to build your brand and get the fundamentals down.

 Then you can actually be pro-active with Facebook and seek out potential clients on the platform.
 Since Facebook collects information on individuals (i.e., what they “like”, what their interests are, where they live, what they engage with on Facebook, etc.), you’d be surprised how much accuracy there can be with respect to finding potential clients using FB advertising.
 Core campaigns you can test out are the following:

 Note that with these campaigns, you’ll pay to drive interested people to your website or your FB page or to take a specific action (i.e., Engage, Like, Click).
 You want these people to see your page or website, and be impressed and want to call you or email you about booking you.
 That means, you want to have lots of great content on your FB page to increase the “conversion” of these customer visits – that is, make sure when they do come to your FB page or website, they take action!